minima-global/minidocs/docs/learn/theblockchain.md

 ![The Blockchain](/img/blockchain/blockChart2Lm.svg#gh-light-mode-only)![The Blockchain](/img/blockchain/blockChart2Dm.svg#gh-dark-mode-only)

-Relating this to block times, this means, on average, it would take twice as long to find a block of level L+1 compared to level L.
+Relating this to block times means that, on average, it would take the network twice as long to find a level L+1 Super Block compared to a level L Super Block.
+Therefore, on average, we would expect the amount of time taken to find a block to double with each incremental level.<br />

-Therefore, on average, we would expect the amount of time taken to find a block to double with each incremental level.
+Expected Super Block times:<br />

-**Level 0:** every 50 seconds (set by the difficulty level)<br />
+**Level 0:** every 50 seconds (set by the network block difficulty)<br />
 **Level 1:** every 100 seconds (i.e. 50&#42;2<sup>1</sup> or 50&#42;2) (equivalent to finding 2 level 0 blocks)<br />
 **Level 2:** every 200 seconds (i.e. 50&#42;2<sup>2</sup> or 50&#42;4) (equivalent to finding 4 level 0 blocks)<br />
 **Level 3:** every 400 seconds (i.e. 50&#42;2<sup>3</sup> or 50&#42;8) (equivalent to finding 8 level 0 blocks)<br />
 **Level 4:** every 800 seconds (i.e. 50&#42;2<sup>4</sup> or 50&#42;16) (equivalent to finding 16 level 0 blocks)<br />
-Etc..<br />
+up to Level 31…<br />
-Such that the **average time taken to find a Level L Super Block = 50&#42;2<sup>L</sup>**
+such that the **average time taken to find a Level L Super Block = 50&#42;2<sup>L</sup> seconds.**

-Hence, on average,
+Hence, on average, <br />

 For Levels 0-31:
 - One Level L block would contribute the same difficulty (PoW) to the chain as 2<sup>L</sup> Level 0 blocks, e.g. One Level 4 Super Block provides the PoW of sixteen Level 0 blocks.<br />

-For Levels 0-30: <br />
+For Levels 0-30:
 - There are half as many Level L+1 Super Blocks as Level L
 - The sum of the difficulty of Level L+1 Super Blocks =The sum of the difficulty of Level L Super Blocks